Go to main content

 What is the radiation dose?

-Less than 1 mSv for low-dose screening scanners.
+Less than 1 mSv for low-dose screening scans.

 Is a medical prescription required in Switzerland?

-Yes, a chest CT scan is performed upon prescription from a family doctor or specialist.
+Yes, the chest scan is performed on the prescription of the family doctor or specialist.

 Is it covered by Swiss health insurance?

-Yes, according to recognized medical indications, it is covered by basic insurance (LaMal).
+Yes, according to recognized medical indications, it is covered by basic health insurance (LaMal).

-What are the risks associated with low-dose CT scanning?
+What are the risks associated with low-dose CT scans?

-Radiation exposure is extremely low (often less than 1 mSv) and without significant risk.
-The examination is non-invasive, painless and requires no specific preparation.
+Radiation exposure is extremely low (often less than 1 mSv) and poses no significant risk.
+The examination is non-invasive, painless, and requires no specific preparation.

-Mainly patients who are smokers or ex-smokers aged 50 to 80, patients monitored for pulmonary nodules, those with high cardiovascular risk or acute chest symptoms (pain, dyspnea).
+Primarily smokers or ex-smokers aged 50 to 80, patients being monitored for pulmonary nodules, those with a high cardiovascular risk or acute thoracic symptoms (pain, dyspnea).

-The results are generally transmitted to the prescribing physician within 24 to 48 hours following the examination at the CID Lausanne.
+The results are usually sent to the prescribing physician within 24 to 48 hours of the examination at CID Lausanne.

 Is artificial intelligence replacing the radiologist?

-No, AI assists the radiologist to increase accuracy, early detection and speed up analysis, but the final decision always remains validated by an FMH specialist in thoracic radiology.
+No, AI assists the radiologist to increase accuracy, early detection and accelerate analysis, but the final decision is still validated by an FMH specialist in thoracic radiology.

-No for simple screening.
-A contrast injection is only considered in the case of more complex vascular investigations (pulmonary embolism, aortic pathologies, etc.).
+Not for simple screening.
+An injection of contrast agent is only considered in the case of more complex vascular investigations (pulmonary embolism, aortic pathologies, etc.).

-How many diseases could we avoid if we were just looking at a little earlier?
+How many diseases could we avoid if we looked just a little earlier?